dos-git/Frame_Mock/README.md

 The software is addressed for Python projects in order to help creation and management of mock objects in unit-tests.
 The tool allows to replace as a mock:
 - classes
-- class methods and fields
+- class methods
 - functions and global variables